Garage Conversion Cost in 2023 | Checkatrade

 See the tradespeople we've checked and recommend for your job

-To understand how much your garage conversion could cost, below we’ve looked at some of the most common types of projects:
+To help you understand how much your garage conversion could cost, here are some ballpark estimates for some of the most common types of projects.

 Attached garage conversion cost

-Converting an attached garage can cost from £10,000 - £20,000, with the cost to remove load bearing walls adding an additional amount on top.
+Converting an attached garage can cost from £10,000 - £20,000.
+This doesn’t include the cost to remove a load bearing wall.

 Integral garage conversion cost

-Similar to attached garages, integral garages are already connected to a home and therefore carry a cheaper cost.
+Similar to attached garages, integral garages are already connected to a home.

 Integral garage conversions cost between £10,000 - £14,000.